 Stock Markets Drop Amid Escalating Tariff Threats

-The U.S. stock market fell sharply early Tuesday morning in response to President Trump's recent threats to add another layer of tariffs on $200 billion worth of Chinese goods.
-The Dow Jones industrial average was down about 1.2 percent, or more than 300 points, on pace for its sixth straight daily drop.
+The U.S. stock market fell sharply Tuesday in response to President Trump's recent threats to add another layer of tariffs on $200 billion worth of Chinese goods.

+The Dow Jones industrial average closed down 287 points, or about 1.15 percent, marking its sixth straight daily drop.
+The broader S&P 500 index lost 11 points, or about 0.4 percent.

 The threat of a trade war is leaving investors uncertain and is fueling market volatility, said Greg McBride, chief financial analyst at Bankrate.com.